Summer driving advice: the high temperatures can cause breakdowns as well as your stress levels to rise.

 Check all your fluid levels: your oil, transmission, coolant, brake, power steering and windscreen fluids.

-Another important piece of summer driving advice is to check your tyres.
-Excessive warm weather can cause heat to build up within tyres and makes them much more susceptible to suffering from a rapid deflation.
+Check your tyres excessive warm weather can cause heat to build up within tyres and makes them much more susceptible to suffering from a rapid deflation.

 When packing for a trip, don’t overload your car